 There was the sound of movement, as if Mycroft had straightened up in his chair.

-And so the prodigal Magellan returns.
+Ah, and so the prodigal Magellan returns.

 Where is John?

-I'm fine, by the way.
+I'm fine, incidentally.

 Where is he, Mycroft?